Tony Hawk: Film and television

 Hawk appeared in the TV series Breaking In, The High Fructose Adventures of Annoying Orange, The Cleveland Show, Sesame Street, and So Random!.
 Hawk appeared in the movie Parental Guidance as himself.
 In 2013, he and Eric Koston appeared as reporters in an episode of The Aquabats!
 Super Show!, another series by Yo Gabba Gabba! creator and longtime friend of Hawk's, Christian Jacobs.
 He also appeared in Disney's Zeke and Luther as himself.
 In 2015, Hawk acted as a stunt double for Will Ferrell during a skateboarding scene in the film Daddy's Home.
 Hawk sustained an injury that required 10 stitches in his leg while filming the scene.

 In 2020, Hawk competed in season three of The Masked Singer as "Elephant".
 He was the first of Group B to be eliminated.

 In 2022, Hawk did a guest voice role in The Casagrandes episode "Skaters Gonna Hate" where it was revealed that he had a history with Carlos Casagrande back when he operated as "Carlos X".
 That same year, HBO released a documentary on him titled Tony Hawk: Until the Wheels Fall Off.
 Hawk worked with Laughing Dragon Studios to develop the animated series Skatebirds.
+Hawk also served as a presenter at the 94th annual academy awards in March 2022.

 On March 27, 2024, Hawk made an appearance on AEW Dynamite in a pre-taped segment with Darby Allin.
+In 2025 Hawk appeared as a special guest in an episode of The Tiny Chef Show, along with doing a guest appearance in the Big City Greens episode "Locked in/City Wayne" voicing the character Jagger.